pythops/jetson-image/Readme.md

 ## Result

-For the jetson nano for instance with the new image, only 150MB of RAM is used, which leaves you with 3.85 GB for your projects !
+For the `jetson orin nano` for instance with the new image, only 220MB of RAM is used, which leaves plenty of RAM for your projects !

 ## Looking for professional support ?